tc39/proposal-temporal/docs/README.md

 ### **Temporal.Instant**

 A `Temporal.Instant` represents a fixed point in time (called **"exact time"**), without regard to calendar or location, e.g. July 20, 1969, at 20:17 UTC.
-For a human-readable local calendar date or clock time, use a `Temporal.TimeZone` and `Temporal.Calendar` to obtain a `Temporal.ZonedDateTime` or `Temporal.PlainDateTime`.
+For a human-readable local calendar date or clock time, use a time zone and calendar identifier to obtain a `Temporal.ZonedDateTime` or `Temporal.PlainDateTime`.

 ```js
 const instant = Temporal.Instant.from('1969-07-20T20:17Z');